dashed-slug/wallets/readme.txt

 == Changelog ==

+= 5.0.17 =
+- Fix: Issue while sending emails to names that contain a comma symbol (,) is now fixed.
+- Fix: Prevent issue in cold storage screen that caused error in PHP8 and warnings in PHP7 or earlier.
+- Change: Referral links in cold storage screen are now updated.

 = 5.0.16 =
 - Improve: When crypto ticker symbols clash with fiat ticker symbols, fiat symbols take priority for now.
 This issue will be ultimately fixed in the next major release.